What are the latest funding news in the Legal Tech market? (June 2026)

 We define the legal technology market as software products built primarily to support legal work and legal decision-making for law firms and in-house legal teams.

-We include core legal workflow systems (e.g., matter/case, contracts/CLM, eDiscovery, document management, billing/spend) and legal information products (legal research, legal data, and legal AI grounded in legal sources and workflows).
+We include core legal workflow systems, such as matter and case management, contracts and CLM, eDiscovery, document management, billing and spend, as well as legal information products like legal research, legal data, and legal AI grounded in legal sources and workflows.

-We exclude general-purpose productivity software and broad risk/compliance platforms (GRC, privacy, AML, audit) unless they are sold and designed first and foremost as legal-team systems.
+We exclude general-purpose productivity software and broad risk or compliance platforms, including GRC, privacy, AML, and audit tools, unless they are sold and designed first and foremost as legal-team systems.

 You can also read our detailed analysis to understand how funding activity in the Legal Tech market has evolved over the last few years.